Spinosaurus Was a Good Floater but Lousy Swimmer

 • Spinosaurus probably caught fish by wading in shallow water or from the shoreline, similar to modern grizzly bears or herons.

-You may remember Spinosaurus aegyptiacus as the villain of "Jurassic Park III."
-In that 2001 movie, the sail-backed carnivore swims up to a barge and attacks the human passengers.
-It's a cool action scene, but did Spinosaurus really hunt that way?
+You may remember Spinosaurus aegyptiacus as a villain in "Jurassic Park III."
+In that 2001 movie, the sail-backed carnivore swims up to a barge and attacks the human passengers on the water.

 Advertisement